sean44104/Removable-Gate-OEM/README.md

 The internal parts will stay in place and not fall out.
 Happy Modding!
 </details>

-# Prices, Shipping, And Optimal JLC3DP Settings For Each Part:
+# Optimal JLC3DP Part Settings, Prices, and Shipping:
 <details>
   <summary>Click to expand</summary>